victorjonsson/PHP-Benchmark/README.md

 `$ php index.php http://mywebsite.com/ -n 500` Will do a benchmark test with 500 requests.

-`$ php index.php http://mywebsite.com/ -nu` Will prevent the script from using unique URL:s when requesting the website.
+`$ php index.php http://mywebsite.com/ -nu` Will prevent the use of unique URL:s when requesting the application.

-`$ php index.php http://mywebsite.com/ -v` If a lot of the request fails it might be good to add *-v* to get more information about what fails.
+`$ php index.php http://mywebsite.com/ -v` If a lot of the request fails it might be good to add *-v* to get more information about the failing requests.

 `$ php index.php http://mywebsite.com/ -f /var/log/` Will write ouput to log file in /var/log/.